Homeschool record keeping doesn’t have to be something you fear. I am going to give you our top tips on how to keep on track with this.

 How to keep records for homeschool?

 If you are preparing your child for college admission, the key to having an outstanding homeschooling record is to start early.
-We are currently starting 7th grade homeschool curriculum and we are starting now.
+We are currently starting middle school and we are starting now.

 There is so much to do and if you wait until the last minute, you will be overwhelmed.
 When you start early, you will track every progress your child makes (no matter how small) and record when everything is still fresh in your mind.